RandyWilkinsASU/ddm-textbook-summer-2019/instructions.md

 ## (3) Video and Discussion Points

 1. Record a short 2-5 minute video presenting a key insight or the main take-aways from your section.
 The video can be of a team member, or a screen shot of power point slides or graphics as you explain your points.
-2. Upload the video to YouTube, and insert an iframe of the video into your document.
+2. Upload the video to a video platform like YouTube, and insert an iframe of the video into your document.
 3. Draft some guiding questions for things managers or policy-makers should consider.
 4. Post the video and discussion questions to YellowDig with a link to your completed chapter.